International Travel Safety

 2. Prepare Your Documents

 If possible, complete the steps below to register your travel at least three weeks prior to your departure.

 - UND employees traveling and working outside the U.S. for more than 30 days will only be covered by ND Workforce Safety and Insurance (WSI) from the day they leave through the 30th day for any work-related injury.
 If working on behalf of UND for near to or more than 30 days during international travel, a Notification of Out-of-Country Workers Compensation Coverage Form must also be completed.
 A link to this form is included in the appropriate registration form listed below.

 - UND works with Cultural Insurance Services International (CISI) health insurance, which specifically covers international health issues that most domestic health insurance does not cover for health related issues outside of the U.S. This coverage is not required for non-study abroad travel, but there may be applicable coverage options for other UND sponsored travel.
 Contact the UND Office of Safety for more information.

 - International travel may also have export control implications.
 UND employees traveling internationally should review the UND Export Controls International Travel website to determine if the intended international travel may present export control concerns.

 - All faculty, staff and students traveling internationally or outside the continental U.S. for UND-sponsored travel are required to fill out the UND Check-in feature on the SafeCampus App.
 This allows UND to contact individuals with a notification push to contact UND in the event of an emergency.
 You will be required to acknowledge that you downloaded and activated the SafeCampus App in the appropriate registration form listed below.

-Advisory countries as determined by the U.S. Department of State (individuals and groups).
-Level 4 advisory is not supported by the institution.
+Advisory countries are determined by the U.S. Department of State (individuals and groups).
+Please review the form prior to completion as additional signatures may be needed.